shopping cart 0

 Firmness, measured on a scale from 1 to 10, is a crucial factor that affects both comfort and support.
 Your preferred sleep position should guide your choice, with each position typically benefiting from a specific firmness range:

-• Side Sleepers: Often benefit from a softer mattress, typically in the 4-6 range on the firmness scale, to alleviate pressure on the hips and shoulders.
+• Side Sleepers: Softer mattress, typically 4-6, to alleviate pressure on hips and shoulders.

-• Back Sleepers: May find a medium-firm mattress, around 5-7 on the firmness scale, provides the best spinal support.
+• Back Sleepers: Medium-firm mattress, around 5-7, provides the best spinal support.

 Evaluate Thickness